CORPORATE GOVERNANCE GUIDELINES

-In addition, the Corporate Governance Committee reviews and assesses the independence, experience, and financial literacy of nominees for the Audit Committee in accordance with regulatory requirements and the independence of nominees for the Executive Compensation Committee in accordance with regulatory requirements.
+In addition, the Corporate Governance Committee reviews and assesses the independence, experience, and financial literacy of nominees for the Audit Committee in accordance with regulatory requirements and the independence of nominees for the Compensation and Human Capital Committee in accordance with regulatory requirements.

 - Majority Voting Policy for Director Elections

 In any non-contested election of directors, any nominee for director who does not receive at least a majority of the votes entitled to vote thereon present in person or by proxy (an “Against Vote”) shall promptly tender his or her resignation following certification of the shareholder vote.
 The Corporate Governance Committee shall consider the resignation offer and recommend to the Board the action to be taken with respect to such offer of resignation.
 Within 90 days following certification of the shareholder vote, the Board will act on the recommendation of the Corporate Governance Committee.